10 biggest benefits of VA home loans in 2020

 *You could save up to $3,000 in interest payments by comparing rates from multiple lendersRequest Rates

 VA home loans are available to active service members, veterans (unless dishonorably discharged), and in some cases, surviving family members.
-You’re probably eligible if one of the following is true:
+To be eligible, you need to meet one of these requirements for service:

 - You’ve served 181 days of active duty during peacetime